H to He, Who Am the Only One: Background

 The group's previous album, The Least We Can Do Is Wave to Each Other (February 1970) had achieved a small amount of commercial success and critical acclaim in the UK and Europe.
 The next project the group attempted was recording the soundtrack to the 1970 film Eyewitness, but it was rejected, largely for being too sinister.
 They started to develop a live following during 1970, counting film director Anthony Minghella as one of their fans, but things backfired after a show at the Royal Festival Hall in June that drew negative reviews from Melody Maker's Chris Welch.
 Around this time, the band decided to write some new material for a follow-up album.

-The first song to be attempted was "Killer", which came out of a rehearsal that attempted to join fragments of songs together in a deliberate attempt to create something that would be commercially successful.
+The first song to be attempted was "Killer", which came out of a rehearsal which tried to join fragments of songs together in a deliberate attempt to create something that would be commercially successful.
 The track was a composite of a basic song structure written by group leader Peter Hammill in 1968, an old song written by founding member Judge Smith called "A Cloud as Big as a Man's Hand", and a rock riff composed by organist Hugh Banton that he later said was influenced by The Move's "Brontosaurus".
 The lyrics referred to a shark in the ocean, who becomes lonely through killing everything.
 "Killer" quickly became a live favourite with fans, and the group's signature track.

 Hammill wrote "The Emperor in His War Room" about a tyrant who tortures people indiscriminately but is ultimately haunted by those he has tormented.
 The music joined together two different sections, a sombre opening and closing combined with a bass-driven rock section in the middle.
 "Lost" was, uncharacteristically for the band, a straightforward song about lost love and the group added several different instrumental sections into the basic structure.

 "Pioneers Over c" was co-written by Hammill and saxophonist David Jackson.
-The song had a strong science fiction premise and was about a group of astronauts who travel faster than the speed of light (hence the "c" in the title) on a relativistic one-way journey that takes them beyond the physical universe.
+The song had a strong science fiction premise and was about a group of astronauts who travel faster than the speed of light (hence the lower case "c" in the title) on a relativistic one-way journey that takes them beyond the physical universe.
 The lyrics are a first-person account of the experience from an astronaut's point of view.
 The whole band helped with the arrangement, coming up with musical themes to match the lyrical themes of isolation and dissolution.

 The last track to be written for the album was "House with No Door".
 Hammill wrote the song on piano, which was about someone who had difficulty forming friendships and was unable to have meaningful contact with other people.
 The song is one of several by Hammill to use a house as a metaphor, which would be revisited in subsequent solo work.